willjsimmons/willjsimmons.github.io/essays/SoftwareEngineeringEssay.md

 or hired for the specific purpose of project management, the ultimate responsibility for the outcome of any given work falls on the individuals that directly produce it.
 Being a software engineer means being self motivated, and working well with others.

-## Be an engineer, not a programmer.
+## Be an engineer, not a programmer

 In conclusion, as software engineers, we are responsible for more than just programming.
 The issues with effective teamwork are extensive.
 Managing a codebase using git, and Kaban boards, keeping on task, and dealing with team members who do not live up to the team's expectations are all part of the journey.